 The construction of a full-scale mock-up is recommended, where the glass can be examined, from both sides, in transmission and reflection.
-A full-size mock-up, including both vision and spandrel glass, should be constructed and viewed on site, representing the proposed building location and viewing geometry, and should be approved prior to final glass product selection and production.
+A full-size mock-up, including both vision and spandrel glass, should be constructed and viewed on site, representing the proposed building location and viewing geometry, in all typical lighting conditions, and should be approved prior to final glass product selection and production.
 This will show the final installed appearance of the glass far better than viewing small hand held samples under interior lighting conditions.

-ECLIPSE ADVANTAGE LOW-E GLASS COATING QUALITY SPECIFICATIONS
+COATING QUALITY SPECIFICATIONS